John Day (printer): Final years and legacy

 In 1582, Day's health began to deteriorate quickly.
 Though weakening, he raced to complete another edition of Actes and Monuments in 1583, printing it on at least four presses.
 It was unusual for books of this size and ambition to go beyond one or two printings.
 Holinshed's Chronicles, the only book of the time to rival the Book of Martyrs in scope and reputation, never went into a third edition.

 Day died on 23 July 1584 at Walden in Essex.
-He married twice and fathered thirteen children in each marriage.
+He married twice and fathered twenty-four children.
+His eldest sons by his first marriage was Richard (b.
+21 December 1552) and Edward, while his eldest sons by his second wife, Alice, was John (religious) and Lionel (studious).
 Day's printer's device showed a sleeper awakening, with the motto "Arise for it is Day," both a play on his name and an allusion to the new era of religious reform, in which he was a significant figure.